svobik7/next-bodies/README.md

 # next-bodies

 Next.js utility for rendering multiple page components at once based on router pathname while keeping the layout stale.
-This behavior is also know as contextual modal routing.
+This behavior is also know as contextual modal routing, route as modal.
+Supports Next.js 10 and dynamic routes (getStaticProps).

 - Example can be found here: https://next-bodies.vercel.app

-The most common use case would be to render the next (slave) page in an overlay (modal, dialog) while keeping the current (main) page unchanged and visible once the user clicks the page link.
+The most common use case would be to render the next (slave) page in an modal (overlay, dialog) while keeping the current (main) page unchanged and visible, once the user clicks the page link.
+The same approach is used on Reddit or Instagram posts.

 Each page component can specify a custom layout in which the page will be wrapped when rendered as the main page.